Subscribe to the Moving to Portland Newsletter

 • Topography Moderate hilly in Portland Heights and quite hilly in Council Crest.
 Mature trees in yards in parks.

 • 3Census 2010 Demographics Population: 8,389 persons.
-Size of area in acres: 1,926.
+Size of Southwest Hills in acres: 1,926.
 Average population density: 6 persons per acre.
 Number of households: 3,946.
 Average size of household: 2.13 persons.
+Median household income: $100,121.
 Homeowners: 78%.
 Renters: 22%.
 Diversity: 8.4% non-Caucasian.
-More census data about Southwest Hills at Portland Online.
+More census data about Southwest Hills at Portland Online and City Data.

 • Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Southwest Hills zip code(s): 97201 and 97239.

 • Eating Out One restaurant and it's worth a stop - the Vista Spring Cafe located at the intersection of SW Vista Street and SW Spring.

 • Who Lives in the Southwest Hills Well established people especially in Portland Heights which has some of the most expensive housing in Portland.
 This is a white-collar neighborhood.
 The median age is 45.
+The median household income of $100,121 puts SW Hills in the number eight position for neighborhood highest incomes.

 Map of Southwest Hills